gTerminal-project/modules/README.md

 To install this repo in gTerminal, run the following command:
 `modules repo add https://gterminal.is-a.dev/modules/repo.json`

-To install this repo in gTerminal, run the following command:
+To remove this repo in gTerminal, run the following command:
 `modules repo remove gTerminal`

 ## Credits